OffensivePython/Nscan/README.md

 ```
 This splits the 65535 hosts in 3 ranges (3 threads), every thread is going to scan 21845 host

-Grabbing banners and save logs in a file:
+Grabbing banners and saving logs in a file:
 ----------------------------------------
 use '-b' to grab banners and '-o' to save logs in a file
 ```